Sparky Animation

-Sparky Animation is a Singapore animation company.
-The company produces 3D animation for home videos, television series, digital games, mobile and Internet content, and movies for worldwide markets.
-Sparky Animation develops original contents and Intellectual properties, and merchandises them globally through international licences.
+Sparky Animation is a Singaporean animation company.
+The company produces 3D animation content for worldwide markets.
+It also develops original titles and merchandises them globally through international licences.
 Their research department also develops CGI production tools and systems.
-The company also distributes in Asia material developed by other companies.
+The company is also a film distributor in Asia.

 History

 Sparky Animation commenced operations in 2006 in Singapore, where the government provided subsidies for the entertainment industry.
 The television series Dinosaur Train was co-produced with The Jim Henson Company.

 In 2014, the company had about 120 employees.
 It had a subsidiary company in Subang Jaya, Malaysia. and production facilities in India.